Computation & Consciousness

 A bee navigating a flower patch runs compressive models of spatial geometry.
 A cuttlefish camouflaging itself runs compressive models of its visual environment.
 An octopus unscrewing a jar runs a planning engine.
 These are not metaphors.
 They are precise claims about the coarse-grained dynamical structure of these systems, claims that are in principle empirically testable through what we call the compressibility gap: the difference in algorithmic complexity of a system's output with and without the agent coupled to it.

-There is something correct in the intuition that biology matters.
 In the KT framework, the substrate constrains which computations are physically realizable, how fast they run, and how they couple to the environment.
 A brain implemented in carbon chemistry has different noise profiles, different energy constraints, and different evolutionary affordances than one implemented in silicon.
 These physical details shape the character of the agent's models, objectives, and plans—and therefore the character of any structured experience that may arise.

 The source of the confusion